ebook: Pasta, pizza, and Pinocchio: Questions and answers about the Church of the

 - No. In fact, the Food and Agriculture Organization of

-the United Nations says that the Italian consumes 20 calories less each day than does an
+the United Nations says that an average Italian consumes 20 calories less each day than does an

 American.
 Italians don't eat the rich desserts that we do.
 They eat very little breakfast.
 And they